Genesis Noir

-Genesis Noir is an adventure video game developed by American studio Feral Cat Den.
-The game follows the main character, No Man as he visits different parts of the universe while trying to save his love.
+Genesis Noir is an adventure game developed by Feral Cat Den and published by Fellow Traveller Games.
+The game follows the main character, No Man, as he visits different parts of the universe while trying to save his love.
 The game was released on Windows, macOS, Xbox One and Nintendo Switch on March 26, 2021.

+A sequel, titled Nirvana Noir, is currently under development.

 Gameplay

 Genesis Noir is a point-and-click adventure game, played out across a number of vignettes.
 The player is prompted to move their character or interact with the scene through various on-screen prompts.

 Plot

 Genesis Noir plays as a metaphorical narrative between a film noir-style detective movie and aspects of the creation and potential destruction of the universe.
 It plays out the events of the Big Bang as a metaphor for a broken romance between No Man (representing time) trying to stop Golden Boy (representing energy) from killing Miss Mass (the mass of the universe).

 No Man, a watchmaker, has fallen into depression after breaking up with Miss Mass, a nightclub singer.
 He tries calling her and hears her crying for help, and racing to her apartment finds that she is about to be shot by Golden Boy, the saxophone player from her band.
 After touching the spent bullet casing with a strange spiral marking, No Man finds he can pause time, and determines he can stop Golden Boy's bullet by creating a black hole.
 He then proceeds to track down more of the spiral symbols through events that would occur without the black hole and turn them golden; these are told through various vignettes that follow the creation of the universe and stages of life on Earth to obtain these.
 Among these, No Man befriends the Huntress, the Ronin, the Musician, and the Scientist.
 Further, these vignettes reveal that Golden Boy has found his fame through Miss Mass, and became jealous of when No Man started a relationship with her.

 Eventually collecting enough spirals, No Man converts their energy to create a black hole that begins consuming all of reality.
 A white figure, an amalgamation of the Huntress, Ronin, Musician, and Scientist, appears to comfort No Man and shows him he can see all the possibilities in time, and that he does not have to save everyone.
 With this revelation, No Man returns to the point where he first had his encounter with Miss Mass and forces himself to turn away, changing the timeline to allow Golden Boy to kill Miss Mass, and allowing the universe to be created.